OpenDFM/NeuSym-RAG/documents/financial_report_tags.md

 ### 11.2.
 Accounting Policies and Estimates

 **Description:**
-Describes the significant accounting policies and key accounting estimates used by the company, such as revenue recognition, inventory valuation, depreciation, and amortization methods.
+Describes the significant accounting policies and key accounting estimates used by the company, such as revenue recognition, Basis of Presentation, Critical Accounting Estimates and Judgements,  Summary of Accounting Policies.

 ### 11.3.
 Business Combinations and Restructuring

 **Description:**
-Covers significant business combinations and restructuring activities during the reporting period, including acquisitions, divestitures, and the financial impacts of these changes.
+Covers significant business combinations and restructuring activities during the reporting period, including acquisitions, divestitures,Restructuring and Other Charges,Discontinued Operations and Other Divestitures, Investments in Joint Ventures , Variable Interest Entities.

 ### 11.4.
 Assets and Liabilities

 **Description:**
-Includes detailed information on the company’s assets and liabilities, such as accounts receivable, accounts payable, inventory, fixed assets, intangible assets, and debt.
+Includes detailed information on the company’s assets and liabilities, such as Trade and Other Receivables, Inventories, inventory, good will,fixed assets, intangible assets, Loans and Other Borrowings, debt,Accrued and Other Current Liabilities.

 ### 11.5.
 Financial Instruments and Risk Management

 **Description:**
-Describes the company’s use of financial instruments and its management of financial risks, including derivative instruments, fair value measurements, and risk mitigation strategies.
+Describes the company’s use of financial instruments and its management of financial risks, including derivative instruments, fair value measurements, Additional Disclosures on Financial Instruments, Financial Risk Management.

 ### 11.6.
 Equity and Capital

 **Description:**
-Details changes in the company’s equity, including capital structure, stock buybacks, dividend payments, and other equity-related matters.
+Details changes in the company’s equity, including capital stock,Shareholders' Equity, and other equity-related matters.

 ### 11.7.
 Taxation